 How did you choose the individuals you are representing in the show?

 That was very easy.
 If I had sat down and thought "okay, I’m going to write this piece"—with all the stuff going on in the media, that would have been difficult because there would have been so much to choose from.
 That’s the beauty of this.
 I didn’t choose this piece, this piece chose me.
 These are stories I’ve grown up with all my life.
 I’ve been fortunate enough to be around West Indians from all different parts of the Caribbean.
 I’ve been fortunate to be around Africans, growing up in England.
 I’ve been fortunate to be around Cubans, French Africans, people all around the globe, all kinds of people.
 Black people, with similar experiences to mine.
 One of the things about growing up in London is it’s such a melting pot, which I took for granted.
 So as I chose to write, really it was just a question of deciding ‘where are these characters from?’
-Once I understood where they were from, then it was a question of "what do they want to say?
+Once I understood where they were from, then it was a question of "

 " Instinctively, what they wanted to say became very associated with where they are from, because that’s their experience—right?
 They’re black but they grew up in Europe.
 They’re black but they grew up in Africa.
 They’re black but they grew up here (in the US).
 What is it like growing up in those places?
 Between my research, my own experiences, and talking to people, I was able to allow their voices to guide me with what needed to be said.